 - Fundraising Consultant

-Unlike some of the other roles mentioned above, anyone in financial consulting will need to have some sort of educational foundation, such as a Bachelor or Masters in Finance, or their CFA accreditation.
+Experience needed: Unlike some of the other roles mentioned above, anyone in financial consulting will need to have some sort of educational foundation, such as a Bachelor’s or Masters’s in Finance, or their CFA accreditation.

 5. HR consulting

 Human resources consultants support businesses in a number of ways including training and development, maintaining employee satisfaction, and conflict resolution techniques.
 Sometimes people in this line of consulting are also brought on to recruit or hire new employees.